drashland/rhum/README.md

 ### `Rhum.testCase`

 A test case is grouped by a test suite and it is what makes the assertions - it is the test.
 You can define multiple test cases under a test suite.
 Test cases can also be asynchronous.
+Test cases can only be defined inside of a test suite.

 ```typescript
 Rhum.testPlan("My Plan", () => {